Big John’s pool hall and mission

-A few weeks ago I read an article about winners and losers.
+A few weeks ago, I read an article on the Gary North website about winners and losers.
 I have been thinking about this a lot.
 A memory came back that illustrates an important example in my life.

-In my 20s I lived in Cleveland, Ohio, a place of widespread violence and ghettos.
+In my 20s, I lived in Cleveland, Ohio, a place of widespread violence and ghettos.
 At the time of this story, I lived at the edge of the Case campus.
 It is now Case Western Reserve.
-This was only a few blocks from the start of a famous low-life area of crime and some violence too.
+I was only a few blocks from the start of a famous low-life area of crime and some violence too.

-This was a black pool hall and being white, I needed to test the water to see how this would go over.
+It was a black pool hall and being white, I needed to test the water to see how this would go over.
 Big John was very friendly and inviting, so I got in a game.
 I kept looking out and down the street a bit at my motorcycle.
 Big John noticed and asked me about my concern.
-I explained and he suggested that I move it up on the sidewalk directly in front of the window and everyone could watch it.
-I feared to get a ticket and he assured me that I wouldn’t get a ticket, so I moved it.
-I was just learning how things worked in Big John’s world.
+I explained, and he suggested that I move it up on the sidewalk directly in front of the window, and everyone could watch it.
+I feared to get a ticket, and he assured me that I wouldn’t get a ticket, so I moved it.
+I was learning how things worked in Big John’s world.

-Soon, Big John told me that I was the first white person to ever enter the place.
-He thanked me because all of the players were around my age and most had never had a respectful conversation with a white person.
+Soon, Big John told me that I was the first white person to enter the place.
+He thanked me because all of the players were around my age, and most had never had a respectful conversation with a white person.
 I was stunned but began to understand how this worked.
-All of the regulars just loved Big John and did all of the maintenance etc. They even handled the money.
+All of the regulars just loved Big John and did all of the maintenance, cleaning, and busywork etc. They even handled the money.
 Big John reminded me of a broody hen and her chicks.
 I don’t recall seeing him play pool.

-From the first, the players always had to play for money and a dollar was normal.
+From the first, the players always had to play for money, and a dollar was usual.
 I didn’t need or want their money, so I had to be careful with how I played.
 When I offered to play for fun, they just countered with “This is how we do it.”
 So it was cultural, OK, I played for money, but made sure that I lost often.

 Big John saw that I “carried concealed” and understood it, but explained that in that neighborhood, I was safe because he had put out the word.
 I was still learning how Big John operated and his unusual mission.

 One day Big John told me that he was a good pool player, but nothing like me.
-He revealed that when it appeared that I missed a shot, he could see that I was just rearranging the table to suit some purpose, often to allow my opponent to win.
-I had been “caught” but it was OK because he appreciated what I was doing.
-I was careful to never shoot one handed because that would give away too much.
-Nobody, except Big John, noticed that I often switched from right to left for my own practice.
+He revealed that when it appeared that I missed a shot, he could see that I was rearranging the table to suit some purpose, often to allow my opponent to win.
+I had been “caught,” but it was OK because he appreciated what I was doing.
+I was careful never to shoot one handed because that would give away too much.
+Nobody, except Big John, noticed that I often switched shooting from right to left for my own practice.

 I learned that the police would bring him the “bad guys” that they thought had a chance at turning out OK.
-Big John was running an under the table, an unofficial training center with cooperation with police, the courts, and employers.
+Big John was running an under the table unofficial training center with cooperation with police, the courts, and employers.

-Today this informal system has been mostly replaced with government programs intended to fix society.
-We all know that it rarely works and mostly just addicts the recipients to a life of welfare.
+Today this simple system has been mostly replaced with government programs intended to fix society.
+We all know that it rarely works and mostly addicts the recipients to a life of welfare.

 The only place that I imagine a similar program today would be some church-supported program.
 I hope that I am wrong; I hope that the world is full of Big Johns.

-Here is my question; Do we have Big Johns today?
+Here is my question; Do we have any Big Johns today?